roytang/blog/content/posts/2007/10/ravnica39s-last-hurrah.md

 Round 4: 1-2 loss vs WRU Angelfire

-I could&'ve won off a Demonfire, had he not had the foresight to Fetters the storage land.
+I could've won off a Demonfire, had he not had the foresight to Fetters the storage land.
 Where are those Avalanche riders?

 Round 5: 0-2 loss vs WRU Angelfire